iudexai/iudex-web/README.md

 export function register() {
   const options = registerOTelOptions({
     serviceName: 'YOUR_SERVICE_NAME', // highly encouraged
-    env: 'prod', // dev, local, etc
       publicWriteOnlyIudexApiKey: 'YOUR_PUBLIC_WRITE_ONLY_KEY', // only ever commit your WRITE ONLY key });
   registerOTel(options);
 }